dhirabhishek/400E_Assignments/Assignment_3/Assignment_3.md

 Authors: Alice Zhang (52721552) and Abhishek Dhir (87603866)

-Contributions: (example) N1 and N2 worked together on the same computer to complete the assignment.
-N1 typed for the first half and N2 typed for the second half.
+Contributions: Alice and Abhishek worked together asynchronously on the assignment together and then pushed the combined changes in the end, after a synchronous working session.